blazingbobcat/token-dice-game-sim/README.md

 - All variables carefully chosen for data type to conserve resources (e.g. boolean for tokens)
 - Win percentage added at end of simulation besides won/lost games
 - Minor bug fixes
+- The above are version 1.2 improvements
+- Improved output for prompts and results

 Remember to type `java TokenDiceMain` to run program.
 Thank you for trying my simulation! =)